-ISO 9001, the world's leading international quality standard has helped millions of organizations to improve their quality and operational performance since it was first published as BS 5750 in 1979.
-The new version ensures ISO 9001 maintains relevance in today's market place and continues to offer organizations improved performance and business benefits.
+ISO 14001 - Environmental Management Systems, the world's first international environmental standard has been helping thousands of organizations to improve their environmental, sustainability and operational performance since it was first published as BS 7750 in 1992.
+The new version has been written to maintain its relevance in today's marketplace and to continue to offer organizations improved performance and business benefits.

-All organizations currently certified to ISO 9001:2008 will need to transition to the new requirements by September 2018.

-The new standard provides a great opportunity for your organization to review your quality management system and ensure that it's aligned with the strategic priorities of your organization.
+All organizations currently certified to ISO 14001:2004 will need to transition to the new requirements by September 2018.
+The new standard provides a great opportunity to review your environmental management system and ensure that it's aligned with the strategic priorities of your organization.